Religious and Faith-Based Rehab

 Some common modalities used in faith-based drug and alcohol treatment include:

-- Cognitive-behavioral therapy–An approach that targets the thoughts, feelings, and behaviors of the patient to identify situations where they are likely to relapse and shift their thinking and behavior.8 This modality has been shown to pair well with religious practices to uncover thinking processes that may be perpetuating substance use behaviors.
+- Cognitive behavioral therapy—An approach that targets the thoughts, feelings, and behaviors of the patient to identify situations where they are likely to relapse and shift their thinking and behavior.8 This modality has been shown to pair well with religious practices in order to uncover thinking processes that may be perpetuating substance use behaviors.

 - Motivational interviewing—An approach focusing on a participant’s readiness for change, helping to move them through the process.8 Alcoholics Anonymous utilizes a motivational interviewing framework in its peer support model, with members who have more time in recovery mentoring others to help them prepare at every stage of the change process.3 This peer-to-peer relationship has been shown to have a significantly positive effect on maintaining abstinence.3